 - I don’t think measuring Churn alone, gets your team to focus.
 There are too many factors impacting churn.
 There are always 10 things you need to do today.
 Good leaders focus their teams on two or three of them.

-Finally, as a CS executive, I think my variable compensation should be based 100% on churn.
-If you look at CLTV, the head of CS needs to drive net churn and optimize costs.
+Finally, as a CS executive, I think my variable compensation should be based 100% on net-retention.
+If you look at CLTV, the head of CS needs to drive net retention and optimize costs.
 The budget is the budget (and a topic of another blog post), so Churn is the only other variable I need to worry about.
 So why do I feel differently about my team?
-Its because my job is to take a team and focus them on those things that will improve CLTV and in my experience (and research on the topic), suggests structuring my team’s pay as a renewal commission like they are a sales organization is sub-optimal, which is not my personal objective.
+Its because my job is to take a team and focus them on those things that will improve CLTV and in my experience (and research on the topic) structuring my team’s pay as a commission may “work”… but it is sub-optimal… Clearly not what we are shooting for.